 A larger den is cozier for the newborns to stay warm and dry.
 Don’t make the box too large, though, as the doe may start using it as a toilet, which isn’t healthy for the litter.

-Factors Affecting the Size of a Rabbit Litter
+The 5 Factors That Affect the Size of a Rabbit Litter

 1. Female Rabbit’s Age